Building your business risk minimisation strategy

-Norris outlines below some core mitigation strategies for common risk areas faced when running a business.
+Gavin outlines below some core mitigation strategies for common risk areas faced when running a business.

 Winning customers is essential to sustain business, but many companies are highly reliant on just one or two customers because they may account for a large portion of revenue.

-“An SME may have one major client that generates 60 per cent of their total revenue,” explained Norris.
+“An SME may have one major client that generates 60 per cent of their total revenue,” explained Gavin.
 “It can be risky to depend on just one or a small group of customers especially in the start-up phase because it can really affect short-term profit and cash-flow.”

 Establishing long-term service contracts with key customers is a strong step to minimise the risks associated with dependency on select clients.

-“When thinking about your business’ exposure to risks associated with your suppliers, all key considerations are very similar to customers,” explained Norris.
+“When thinking about your business’ exposure to risks associated with your suppliers, all key considerations are very similar to customers,” explained Gavin.
 “It’s important to make sure all your eggs aren’t in one basket.”

 Business owners shouldn’t be over reliant on just one supplier.
 They should be aware of alternative channels or maintain strong business partnerships with multiple suppliers that are suitable for their company needs.

 Heavy usage of social media platforms has meant there’s an increase in company reputational risk.